John Maisano

-John Maisano (born 6 January 1979) is an Australian soccer coach and former player who is head coach of Melbourne City FC's NPL side.
-At club level, he played for Atalanta, Westerlo, Helmond Sport, Marconi Stallions, Greenock Morton, Ayr United and Stranraer.
+John Maisano (born 6 January 1979) is an Australian/Italian football manager and former player.
+He is currently the assistant coach of Sydney FC in the A-League Men.
+At club level, he played for Atalanta in Serie A, K.V.C.
+Westerlo in the Belgian Pro League, Helmond Sport in the Dutch Eerste Divisie, Marconi Stallions in the National Soccer League, Greenock Morton, Ayr United and Stranraer.
 Internationally, he represented Australia at the 1995 FIFA U-17 World Championship and 1999 FIFA World Youth Championship.

 Club career

 Maisano helped Greenock Morton win the 2002–03 Scottish Third Division title, after beating Peterhead on the final day of the season.
 After Morton he had brief spells at Ayr United and Stranraer.

 Maisano retired from playing professionally in 2006, aged only 27, after suffering health issues.